Bali cattle

-The Bali cattle (Bos javanicus domesticus), also known as Balinese cattle, domestic banteng or Bali banteng, are a domesticated species of bovine which originated from the banteng (Bos javanicus).
+The Bali cattle (Bos domesticus), also known as Balinese cattle, Bali banteng, Indonesian cattle, or most generally, the domestic banteng are a domesticated species of bovine which originated from the banteng (Bos javanicus).
 Bali cattle are an important source of meat and are used for plowing.
 They are thought to have originated in Bali.

 History and range

 The Bali cattle are one of the few species of true cattle that did not descend from the extinct aurochs.
 Their domestication occurred around 3500 BC, originating from banteng.

-Bali cattle have been introduced to East Timor, Java, Malaysia and Australia as livestock, and account for about one fourth of the total cattle population of Indonesia.
+Bali cattle have been introduced to East Timor, Java, Malaysia, New Guinea, the Philippines and Australia as livestock, and account for about one fourth of the total cattle population of Indonesia.
 In eastern islands, they account for up to four-fifths of the cattle.
 In the Northern Territory of Australia, they have escaped from captivity and roam in large herds damaging crops.

 Characteristics

 Bali cattle have a hump, a white rump patch, white stockings, and white extending under the belly.
 Females are reddish-yellow, and males are reddish brown, turning to a dark brown with maturity.
 Compared to banteng, Bali cattle are smaller, demonstrate less obvious sexual dimorphism, have smaller horns, and have less developed withers.
 Body weights of males average from 335 to 363 kilograms, while females average from 211 kilograms to 242 kilograms.

 Bali cattle are noted for their remarkable ability to grow on low-quality fodder and their high fertility.